llvm/llvm-www/proposals/LP0004-project-governance.md

 The _Community_ and _Infrastructure_ _area teams_ have different responsibilities from the other _area teams_ because they aren’t restricted to specific software components of the LLVM project.
 Their goals are more holistic to provide for the needs of the whole project and wider community.

-Both the _community_ and _infrastructure area teams_ will select one member of their team to act as a liaison with the LLVM Foundation.
+In addition to a team chair and secretary, both the _community_ and _infrastructure area teams_ will select one member of their team to act as a liaison with the LLVM Foundation.
 The liaisons will be responsible for managing the relationship between their _area team_ and the employees and directors of the LLVM Foundation.
+The liaison may be any member of the _area team_ including the chair or secretary.

 ##### Voting by Area

 Every _voting contributor_ is eligible to vote for the project-wide _Community_ and _Infrastructure_ teams.
 Eligibility for voting on other _area teams_ is determined by _meaningful contributions_ to the areas those teams cover.
-For example, in order to vote on the **LLVM Backend** _area team_, a contributor would need to contribute code to the LLVM `CodeGen`, `MC`, or `Target` libraries, or to vote on the members of the **Flang** team, a contributor would need to contribute code to the `flang` project.
+For example, in order to vote on the **LLVM Backend** _area team_, a contributor would need to contribute to the LLVM `CodeGen`, `MC`, or `Target` libraries, or to vote on the members of the **Flang** team, a contributor would need to contribute to the `flang` project.
 There is no limit to the number of _area teams_ a contributor can vote on if they have made contributions to the relevant areas.

 #### Vacancies

 A member of an _area team_ can resign at any time.
-Additionally as life can sometimes happen unexpectedly a member of an _area team_ may be unable to fulfill their duties or resign.
-In that case a majority of the remaining _area team_ may vote to declare the member removed in absentia after a 90-day absence.
+As life can sometimes happen unexpectedly, a member of an _area team_ may be unable to fulfill their duties or resign.
+In that case, a majority of the remaining _area team_ may vote to declare the member removed in absentia after a 90-day absence.

 If someone resigns or is otherwise removed from an _area team_, the remaining members of the _area team_ may appoint a replacement to serve the remainder of the term through any process they choose.